wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Integrals.md

 	These are the bounds between which the function $v(\tilde{t})$ is being integrated.
 		 The lower limit is t0​, and the upper limit is t.
 #### The Constant of Integration
+The integration constant in the context of kinematic equations is not necessarily the reference point, but it often represents initial conditions, such as initial velocity or initial position.
 ##### What is the Constant of Integration?
 When you find the antiderivative (or indefinite integral) of a function, you are essentially reversing the process of differentiation.
 	However, when you differentiate a function, any constant term disappears because the [[Derivatives#Derivative of a Constant is Zero|derivative of a constant is zero]].
 		This means that when you find the antiderivative, there could be any constant value added to it, and it would still be valid.
 ##### What Does the Constant of Integration Do?
+The Constant of Integrations sets the initial state of the system at the start of the observation.
 ###### Represents All Possible Shifts
 The constant C represents any vertical shift of the function.
 	So, $x^2+5$, $x^2$, and $x^{2}−3$ all have the same slope (rate of change) at any point because they all have the same derivative2x.